 A gap analysis was conducted, comparing the theoretical or ideal conditions of the Green Agropolitan Area with existing conditions in Silat Hilir and surrounding areas.
 The framework of the gap analysis is presented across the following five dimensions:

 - Economic Dimension;

 - Environmental Dimension;

 Panda CLICK!
 A way to share and engage…

 In this project the concept of Panda CLICK! was brought to local communities both in Sarawak and West-Kalimantan to give them a tool to reflect their existing approach to Green Economy and foster discussions on future ideas regarding it.
-The Panda CLICK! program itself, is a training for e.g. members of local communities in the use of a digital cameras.
-Over an extended period of time, those newly trained photographers, will roam their local environment to capture anything they wish to share with the world and others, their daily activities, cultures and traditions.
+The Panda CLICK! program itself is a training for e.g. members of local communities in the use of a digital camera.
+Over an extended period of time, those newly trained photographers, will roam their local environment to capture anything they wish to share with the world, their daily activities, cultures and traditions.